s2l1/Headless-Samourai-Dojo/README.md

 If everything is running smoothly, this is the perfect time to familiarize yourself with Bitcoin Core, try some bitcoin-cli commands, and do some reading or videos until the blockchain is up-to-date.
 A great point to start is the book Mastering Bitcoin by Andreas Antonopoulos which is open source.
 Now is also a great time to backup your system.

 Once you are sync'd up continue to step 11.
+You can go ahead and close Bitcoin Core on your other machine and delete later on once you have a stable system with proper backups.

 ## 11. [VALIDATION]